jjg/vapor/README.md

 2. The modified files are again hashed and the hash is updated in the DHT
 3. When User B next accesses the document, their local copy is validated against the hash stored in the DHT
 4. In this case the hash is different, so User B's node fetches a fresh copy

+##How actual content is distributed
+Vapor will use a bittorent-like network to distribute the actual file contents of documents between peers, and these peers in turn will become seeds for the content once it's been validated.
+In fact most of Vapor could be built on top of Bitorrent itself, but since bittorrent is closed-source software, the tight integration necissary for Vapor poses challenges.

+Additionally, closed-source software is vunerable to exploitation that can't be uncovered by users of the software which could undermine some of the key benefits to Vapors design.